 The query interface for BadgerDB is in Go since the system was originally created to provide a key-value store that can easily be accessed through Go without having to go through Ggo.

 BadgerDB is an in-memory DBMS, that supports larger-than-memory databases by writing to disk.
 Disk is also used to make the BadgerDB persistent and resilient.
-BadterDB works in-memory until the MaxTableSize is reached, at which point the data is propagated to disk.
-A database is retrieved from and written on disk upon Open() and Close().
+BadterDB works in-memory until the `MaxTableSize` threshold is reached, at which point the data is propagated to disk.

 iOS, Linux, Windows